jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 where $$k = 1, ..., n$$

-Using this definition, the exact distribution of $$k$$ can be mapped out and compared to the observed $$k$$ to obtain a p-value.
+Using this definition, the exact distribution of $$k$$ can be mapped out, compared to the observed $$k$$ and to obtain a p-value.

-Extensions to $$I x J$$ tables are implenented in statistical software.
+Extensions to $$I x J$$ tables are implemented in statistical software.

 # Point Estimators